ku-sldg/plih/_simple/3-Failure.md

 interpErr = evalErr . parseABE
 {% endhighlight %}

-Now we're set to test our new interpreter
+Now we're set to test our new interpreter.

 ### QuickCheck